Hapaxia/SelbaWard/changelogs/ConsoleScreen.md

 # Console Screen Change Log
 All notable changes to this project will be documented in this file.

+## [2.4.0] - 2017-09-16
+### Added
+- Ability to get a cell location at a given co-ordinate
+- Ability to get (transformed) co-ordinate of a cell location
+- New "Number" type to allow numbers to be streamed and printed
+- New palette - 8-colour RGB
+- Ability to get cell attributes bitmask
+- Ability to set all textures values in using a single function
+- Ability to set/get clear value (direct value or mapped character)
+- Ability to set/get colour multiplier used for dark attribute (see below)

+### Changed
+- Bright attribute is now dark attribute
+- Default value for number of texture tiles per row is now 16
+- Re-arranged cycle palette (range) parameters; amount can now be left at its default of one

+### FIXED
+- Values of char above 127 stored in a string are no longer ignored
+- Default foreground/cursor colours are now ColorCommand::Contrast to avoid out-of-range values in smaller palettes
+- Removed unnecessary full updates when changing stretch type

 ## [2.3.2] - 2016-11-14
 ### Changed
 - Altered error message in exception thrown by failed clear/fill